ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/index.md

       version: '10'
 ```

-This config consists of a list of Regular Expression Tree nodes.
-Each node has following structure:
+This config consists of a list of regular expression tree nodes.
+Each node has the following structure:

-- **regexp** means the regular expression of this node.
+- **regexp**: the regular expression of the node.
-- **user defined attributes** is a list of dictionary attributes defined in the dictionary structure.
-In this case, we have two attributes: `name` and `version`.
-The first node has both attributes.
-The second node only has `name` attribute, because the `version` is defined in the children nodes.
+- **attributes**: a list of user-defined dictionary attributes.
+In this example, there are two attributes: `name` and `version`.
+The first node defines both attributes.
+The second node only defines attribute `name`.
+Attribute `version` is provided by the child nodes of the second node.
-  - The value of an attribute could contain a **back reference** which refers to a capture group of the matched regular expression.
-Reference number ranges from 1 to 9 and writes as `$1` or `\1`.
-During the query execution, the back reference in the value will be replaced by the matched capture group.
+  - The value of an attribute may contain **back references**, referring to capture groups of the matched regular expression.
+In the example, the value of attribute `version` in the first node consists of a back-reference `\1` to capture group `(\d+[\.\d]*)` in the regular expression.
+Back-reference numbers range from 1 to 9 and are written as `$1` or `\1` (for number 1).
+The back reference is replaced by the matched capture group during query execution.
-- **children nodes** is the children of a regexp tree node, which has their own attributes and children nodes.
-String matching preceeds in a depth-first fasion.
-If a string matches any regexp node in the top layer, the dictionary checks if the string matches the children nodes of it.
-If it matches, we assign the attributes of the matching nodes.
-If two or more nodes define the same attribute, children nodes have more priority.
-  - the name of **children nodes** in YAML files can be arbitrary.
+- **child nodes**: a list of children of a regexp tree node, each of which has its own attributes and (potentially) children nodes.
+String matching proceeds in a depth-first fashion.
+If a string matches a regexp node, the dictionary checks if it also matches the nodes' child nodes.
+If that is the case, the attributes of the deepest matching node are assigned.
+Attributes of a child node overwrite equally named attributes of parent nodes.
+The name of child nodes in YAML files can be arbitrary, e.g. `versions` in above example.

-Due to the specialty of regexp tree dictionary, we only allow functions `dictGet`, `dictGetOrDefault` and `dictGetOrNull`.
+Regexp tree dictionaries only allow access using functions `dictGet`, `dictGetOrDefault` and `dictGetOrNull`.

 Example: